kronicler/cs2040_DSnA/CheatSheets/Application.md

 10. Shortest Path usage
 - For Trees use DFS and BFS would be faster, the rest would be correct too
-- For small general graphs with cycles - use djikstra and modified djikstra
+- For small general graphs with cycles - use dijkstra and modified dijkstra
 - To solve many SP ending at vertex 2 - use Djikstra and modified Djikstra
 - Graphs with same edge weights - cannot use DFS (as its not a tree), BFS would be fastest
 - Negative cycle detection - use Bellman ford